WasilewM/23Z-INZ/docs/docs/IaaS/iaas.md

 - `VM_MASTER_DB_PRIVATE_IP` - a private IP for the virtual machine for the MySQL database.
 The IP has to belong to the IP range of the `"10.0.1.0/26"` subnet
 - `VM_REPLICA_DB_PRIVATE_IP` - a private IP for the virtual machine for the MySQL replica database (slave).
 In 1-1 model this variable should remain empty
 - `VM_OBSERVABILITY_PRIVATE_IP` - a private IP for the virtual machine for the observability.
 The IP has to belong to the IP range of the `"10.0.1.0/26"` subnet
 - `VM_NGINX_PRIVATE_IP` - a private IP for the virtual machine for load balancer.
 The IP has to belong to the IP range of the `"10.0.1.0/26"` subnet
+- `NGINX_LOAD_BALANCING_STRATEGY` - a strategy for load balancing.
+In 1-1 model it is can be left empty.
+More on the load balancing strategies can be found [here](#how-to-choose-load-balancing-strategy)

 To sum up all the above our `variables.sh` file for 1-1 model should look like this:
 ```bash